airyhq/airy/docs/docs/integrations/cognigy-ai.md

 }
 ```

-Once the installation is successful, update the component's configuration with the [Components Update endpoint](/api/endpoints/components#update).
+Once the installation is successful, you can configure the component with the [Components Update](/api/endpoints/components#update) endpoint.

 Use the REST Endpoint URL and User ID you got in the previous steps ([step 3](/integrations/cognigy-ai#step-3-create-a-cognigyai-rest-endpoint) and [step 5](/integrations/cognigy-ai#step-5-find-your-cognigyai-user-id)) to compose the request body: